foxdonut/meiosis-guide/tracing_and_debugging.md

 # Tracing and Debugging

 [Meiosis-Tracer](https://github.com/foxdonut/meiosis-tracer) is a tracing and debugging tool for Meiosis.
 Use it to observe, rewind, and replay proposals within your application.
-The Tracer displays the proposal and resulting model for each step, and renders the resulting view.
-You can even enter your own model snapshot directly and instantly see how it affects the view.
+The Tracer displays the proposal, resulting model, and application state for each step, and renders the resulting view.
+You can even enter your own model snapshot directly and instantly see how it affects the application state and the view.

 <img src="images/tracer-1.png"/>